Cavenfish/autogamess/README.md

 `[arbitrary thing]_[Specie]_[Theory Level]_[Basis Set]_[Abbreviated Run Type].[inp/log/dat]`

 The 'arbitrary thing' section can be anything, since this is typically where AutoGAMESS will write the version number.
-Since AutoGAMESS reades information from file names and requires the underscore separates the information something must be present there to prevent confusion.
+Since AutoGAMESS reads information from file names and requires the underscore separates the information something must be present there to prevent confusion.
 The Abbreviated Run Types are,

 `Optimization = opt`